adoconnection/RazorEngineCore/README.md

 #### Caching
 RazorEngineCore is not responsible for caching.
 Each team and project has their own caching frameworks and conventions therefore making it impossible to have builtin solution for all possible needs.

-If you dont have one, use following static ConcurrentDictionary example as a simplest solution.
+If you dont have one, use following static ConcurrentDictionary example as a simplest thread safe solution.

 ```cs
 private static ConcurrentDictionary<string, RazorEngineCompiledTemplate> TemplateCache = new ConcurrentDictionary<string, RazorEngineCompiledTemplate>();